lars-derichter/ai-programming-students/slides.md

 ---

-### Socratic Learning Example

-Instead of:
-❌ "How do I make this responsive?"

-Try:
-✅ "I want to understand responsive design principles.
-Could you ask me guiding questions that will:

-- Help me analyze my current layout
-- Lead me to discover breakpoints
-- Guide me to find solutions myself"

----

 ### Exercise

-- Ask for the next topic on your course and try Socratic method for 10 minutes.
+- Ask for the next topic on your course and try the Socratic method for 10 minutes.
 - What have you learned?
 - How was the experience?